 How long does it take to receive money from the subject’s employer after we serve the writ?

-That depends on how often they get paid.
-Maybe once a week or every two week or once a month.
+How soon / often you receive funds depends on how often the employee gets paid; Most employees get paid weekly, biweekly, or monthly.
 The employer is required to respond within 9 days.
-If not contact the employer and talk to the HR Department.
+If you do not receive a response you will want to contact the employer and speak to the HR Department.

 Now it’s time to get started!
 Just click on the correct Writ of Garnishment request form: